WebexSamples/webex-contact-center-api-samples/addressbook-widget-sample/README.md

-## Address Book Widget Sample - Sample Desktop Widget that uses an existing Address Book API
+## Address Book Widget Sample - Widget that uses an existing Address Book API

 This is a sample Address book Widget that shows you how a custom widget can be built to perform a click to call by listing and searching contacts.